 Graduates of the East Slavic Philology / Ukrainian Philology major have:

-- in-depth knowledge and skills in your main language of specialisation in spoken and written communication, a second East Slavonic language and a Western European foreign language,
+- knowledge and skills in main language of study in spoken and written communication, a second East Slavic language and a Western European foreign language,

 - communicative competence in general and specialised language, profiled for general communication and mediation in international economic and trade relations,